-The issue may arise as to whether copies of the USG procurement contract may be released to the international partner.
-As noted in the SAMM, Section C6.3.6.2, all pertinent information and contractual obligations between the USG and the international partner are identified in the LOA.
-Consequently, there should normally be no need to provide a copy of the contract to the international partner.
+The issue may arise as to whether copies of the USG procurement contract may be released to the foreign purchaser.
+As noted in the SAMM, Section C6.3.6.2, all pertinent information and contractual obligations between the USG and the foreign purchaser are identified in the LOA.
+Consequently, there should normally be no need to provide a copy of the contract to the foreign purchaser.
 However, if the contract is unclassified and provides only for the requirements of the requesting country without including USG or other country requirements, release can be considered by the PCO.
 Release of internal pricing or negotiation information is not permitted.